jgoerzen/docker-debian-base/README.md

 If you want to override this, you can of course supply your own files in /etc/ssh or make it a volume.

-# Advanced topic: programs that depend on disabled scripts
+# Advanced topic: programs that depend on disabled scripts (stretch/jessie only)

+**This section pertains only to stretch/jessie; systemd in buster/sid does not have these issues.**

 There are a number of scripts in `/etc/init.d` that are normally part of a Debian system initialization, but fail in a Docker environment.